bagaturchess/Bagatur/NNUE/README.md

 # Purpose

 This sub-project serves as a Java NNUE framework.
 This enables Bagatur or any other Java chess engine to integrate the NNUE evaluation function.
-Currently it has two flavours:
+Currently it has a few flavors:
-1. Java NNUE based on <a href="https://github.com/jw1912/bullet">Bullet</a>.
-This is the strongest one.
+1. Java NNUE based on <a href="https://github.com/jw1912/bullet">Bullet's</a> simple network example.
+It is 240 Elo stronger that the classic evaluation function.
 2. Older Stockfish NNUE designed to function both as a Java port and as a JNI bridge for the C code available at https://github.com/dshawul/nnue-probe.
+The pure Java version is 100 Elo stronger that the classic evaluation function and JNI based version is 80 Elo weaker that the classic evaluation function.
+3. Newer Stockfish NNUE probing code based on JNI: <a href="https://github.com/VedantJoshi1409/stockfish_nnue_probe">stockfish_nnue_probe</a>.
+It is 380 Elo stronger that the classic evaluation function.

-# Java NNUE based on <a href="https://github.com/jw1912/bullet">Bullet</a>
+# Java NNUE based on <a href="https://github.com/jw1912/bullet">Bullet's</a> simple network example.

 ## Architecture
 It uses the <a href="https://github.com/jw1912/bullet/blob/main/examples/simple.rs">simple</a> network from Bullet release 1.0.0 with the following modifications: